yplsydnr/javascript-fractal-trees/README.rst

 *****
-javascript fractal trees
+Vue.js fractal tree generator
 *****

+NOTE: YOU SHOULD INSTEAD GO TO MY REPO TITLED "simple-js-fractal-tree-generator", AS IT IS A MUCH MORE SIMPLIFIED IMPLEMENTATION.

-this program (*located within the "fractal-trees" folder*) uses javascript (and vue) to draw a uniquely generated fractal tree on an HTML canvas element in the browser.
+this program (*located within the "fractal-trees" folder*) uses javascript and vue to draw a uniquely generated fractal tree on an HTML canvas element in the browser.
 It's pretty fun :) Click "new tree" to make a new one! right click to save (which will save the tree's image and shape with no background).
 ########

 =====